Serbia threatens to invade Kosovo, stirring bad memories

 "We will not create the army for the north, it is a pure lie.
 Our army will serve in Afghanistan and Iraq [with Nato] to help world peace," Kosovo prime minister Ramush Haradinaj also said.

-The Serb propaganda echoed Russia's one in the Western Balkans, where Serb-language Russian media have been pumping out US-Kosovo conspiracy theories for years in a bid to destabilise the region and put the brakes on EU and Nato enlargement.
+The Serb propaganda onslaught echoed Russia's one in the Western Balkans, where Serb-language Russian media have been pumping out US-Kosovo conspiracy theories for years in a bid to destabilise the region and put the brakes on EU and Nato enlargement.

 The Russian foreign ministry also weighed in on Wednesday.